irvinleegc/irvinleegc.github.io/_posts/2017-01-09-Markdown-Syntax.md

 -------------------

 ### **Line Break**
-To add line break, use to consequtive blank at the end of the line.
+To add line break, use two consequtive blanks at the end of the line.
 **Example in Markdown:**
 ```Markdown
 Same